prakashsanker/one-click-cosmos-testnet/README.md

 2. Run `go install github.com/prakashsanker/one-click-cosmos-testnet`
 3. Scaffold a chain with starport `starpot chain scaffold <chain-name>`
 4. Run `starport chain serve`.
 Once you see that the chain is running, quit the process.
-5. Run `one-click-cosmos-testnet configure` and enter in your AWS details
+5. Run `one-click-cosmos-testnet configure` and enter in your AWS details.
+To generate an access key and a secret key follow [this](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) documentation.
 6. Run `one-click-cosmos-testnet generate-test-infra`
 7. Run `one-click-cosmos-testnet generate-test-net`